ucfopen/Obojobo-Classic/README.md

  * pecl-memcache
  * pecl-oauth
  * xml
-* Memcached
-* libjpeg (for php gd)
-* libpng (for php gd)
-* Nginx (we prefer Nginx, but Apache will work)
-* MySQL 5.5 or 5.6 database
-* Unique Domain or sub domain (obojobo.yourschool.edu)
+* Install PHP Composer via https://getcomposer.org/download

-# Install
+# Production Install

-1. Install all the required yum/apt-get packages listed above
-2. Clone the main Obojobo repository to a web directory `git clone git@github.com:ucfcdl/Obojobo.git /var/www/obojobo`
-3. Install composer (locally or globally) with instructions from https://getcomposer.org/download
+## PHP Setup

+1. Set a few php-fpm options (typically located in /etc/php-fpm.conf or /etc/php-fpm.d/*.conf)
+ * user = nginx
+ * group = nginx
+ * `security.limit_extensions` to `.php`
+2. Configure your php.ini settings. (typically located in /etc/php5/php.ini or nearby)
+ * set `date.timezone` to `America/New_York` or whatever's appropriate
+ * set `session.save_handler` to 'memcache'
+ * set `session.save_path` to `localhost:11211` (should be whatever your memcache server is running)

+## NGINX Setup
+We have a handful of url routing settings unique to Obojobo that need to be configured into the webserver.

+1. Set up your Nginx config, typically located in /etc/nginx/nginx.conf or /etc/nginx/conf.d/*.conf
+2. Use the rules set in `internal/docker/nginx.conf` as a reference.
+Note the docker example is setup so that obojobo is the only site.

+## Create Databases
+Keeping separate users for wordpress and obojobo tables helps to somewhat isolate data and permissions.

+1. Create 2 mysql users
+  * `obojobo_user`
+  * `obojobo_wp_user`
+2. Create 2 mysql databases
+  * `obojobo`
+  * `obojobo_wordpress`
+1. Create tables and default data
+  * `internal/docker/01_obojobo_tables.sql`
+  * `internal/docker/02_obojobo_sampledata.sql`
+  * `internal/docker/03_wordpress_tables.sql`
+  * `internal/docker/04_wordpress_data.sql`

+## Set up Obojobo
+1. Git clone Obojobo `git clone git@github.com:ucfcdl/Obojobo.git`, preferably to a directory like `/var/www/obojobo`
-4. In the root app directory run `composer install` (w/ global composer) or `php composer.phar install` (w/ local composer)
+2. Install composer libraries: In the root app directory run `composer install` or `php composer.phar install`
-5. Make sure these directories are writable by the webserver's user (in our case, the nginx user)
+3. Make sure the following directories are writable by phpfpm's user.
  * internal/logs
  * internal/media
  * internal/templates/compiled
-6. Set up php ini.
-See `internal/docker/php.ini`
- * `date.timezone` to `America/New_York` or whatever's appropriate for you
- * `session.save_handler` to 'memcache'
- * `session.save_path` to `localhost:11211`
-7. Set a few php-fpm options
- * user = nginx
- * group = nginx
- * `security.limit_extensions` to `.php`
-8. Set up your Nginx config.
-See `internal/docker/nginx.conf`
-9. Create your obojobo database, user, and tables defined in `internal/docker/tables.sql`
-10. Create your wordpress database and worpress specific mysql user.
-See `internal/docker/wordpress_db.sql`
-10. Add a cron to run every 15 minutes `php /var/www/obojobo/internal/includes/cron15minute.php >> /var/log/cron.log 2>&1`
-11. Copy `/internal/config/cfgLocal.default.php` to `/internal/config/cfgLocal.php`
+4. Copy `/internal/config/cfgLocal.default.php` to `/internal/config/cfgLocal.php` and customize
-12. Test site by visiting [http://localhost/repository](http://localhost/repository)

-# Setup

-1. Seed Wordpress database
-2. Seed Obojobo database
-3. Set up an admin user

-## Database
+## Configure

-There are 2 databases, one for Wordpress, and one for Obojobo.
-For enhanced security, it's worth keeping them in separate databases.
+1. Run through the options in cfgLocal.php for database connection info, paths, and hosts.

 # Customization